Traefik v3 and CrowdSec with Docker Compose: A Modern Security Stack

 db_data:

-The key label is traefik.http.routers.wordpress.middlewares=security-headers@file,crowdsec-bouncer@file
+The key label is traefik.http.routers.wordpress.middlewares=security-headers@file,crowdsec-bouncer@docker

 5.2.
 Scenario 2: Service Bypassing CrowdSec (Special Case)